-This side of Wisconsin, it would be difficult to find a labor issue dominating the …
+This side of Wisconsin, it would be difficult to find …

 Under extremely unusual circumstances, the Federal Communications Commission (FCC) recently granted a company called LightSquared the right to use wireless spectrum to build out a national 4G wireless network.
 LightSquared will get the spectrum for a song, while its competitors have to spend billions.